The Donkey Sanctuary: International Donkey Week

 Every year The Donkey Sanctuary holds this unique event, many local accommodation providers participate in the event (contributing a donation to the sanctuary) when people come from far and wide to participate in the week long program of activities.

 Educational work

 The charity trains vets, vet students and animal health assistants within project countries to improve the treatment given to donkeys.

 Its book The Professional Handbook of the Donkey is sent to vets throughout the world.
 Overseas teams have also developed a children's donkey welfare education programme that includes puppet shows, talks, cartoon sheets and story books.
 Its purpose is to make children learn more about the basic welfare and needs of donkeys.

-Elisabeth Svendsen Trust for Children and Donkeys
+Donkey Assisted Activities

 In 1989 the Elisabeth Svendsen Trust for Children and Donkeys was established to assist children with special needs lead a fuller life through interaction with donkeys.
-The trust, which offers free Donkey Assisted life skills sessions, caters for more than 150 children a week.
-It operates from the sanctuary's main site in Sidmouth and through its other centres across the UK.
+In August 2012, the trust merged with The Donkey Sanctuary, allowing the charity to expand its services while reducing administrative costs.

+Following the merger, the charity has adopted the term Donkey Assisted Activities (DAA) to encompass its programs, which include Donkey Facilitated Learning, Donkey Management Programme, and Wellbeing With Donkeys.
+These programs are offered at the sanctuary in Sidmouth, Devon, and cater to diverse clients, such as individuals with dementia, armed forces veterans, and staff from other charities.